1758 - Austrian invasion of Silesia

 On October 3, Harsch’s Army appeared in front of Neisse.
 On its way, it had effected a junction with the rest of de Ville’s Corps near Ottmachau (present-day Otmuchow/PL).
 Harsch immediately encircled the fortress.
 Even though the fortress was now completely invested, Harsch was still waiting for his heavy artillery which was on its way from Olmütz (present-day Olomouc/CZ) by Sternberg (present-day Šternberk/CZ), Würbenthal (Vrbno pod Pradědem/CZ) and Zuckmantel (present-day Zlaté Hory/CZ).

 The Siege of Neisse would last from October 3 to November 6.

 After the Austrian victory at Hochkirch in Saxony on October 14, Daun sent messengers to General Harsch urging him to speed up the siege of Neisse.

-Wied marched by Zittau, Trautenau (present-day Trutnov) and Frankenstein (present-day Ząbkowice Śląskie).
+- Wied marched by Zittau, Trautenau and Frankenstein.

-On October 29 in the afternoon, the Prussian army being now resupplied, Bornstedt marched towards Gruna (present-day Gronów) with the supply train.
-The same day, Braun crossed the pontoons bridge at Görlitz and marched to Leopoldshain (present-day Łagów) with the artillery train and baggage escorted by 4 bns.
+- Braun crossed the pontoons bridge at Görlitz and marched to Leopoldshain (present-day Łagów/PL) with the artillery train and baggage escorted by 4 bns.
 The bridge of pontoons was then disassembled and followed this column.